 In these calculations, I am assuming all interest could be reinvested at the stated rate, which in reality is often not possible.

-If Harry and Sally are delaying the start of their Social Security until 70, the income needs from their investments may not be exactly $50,000 each year.
+If Harry and Sally decide to delay the start of their Social Security until age 70, the income needs from their investments may not be exactly $50,000 each year.
 They may need more early on, and then less once their maximum amount of Social Security begins.
 They can use a retirement income plan timeline to chart this out and line up their investments to their needs.

 Benefits of Time Segmentation